-Forget Everything You Learned About Cybersecurity and Ask Yourself These Two Questions Instead
+Forget Everything You Learned About Cybersecurity and Ask Yourself These Two Important Questions

 The following exchange describes how security architecture decisions are made in many organizations: